checkly/docs.checklyhq.com/site/content/docs/private-locations/checkly-agent-guide.md

 ## Redundancy and scaling

-We recommend at least two agents per private location for redundancy.
+At least two agents per private location are recommended for redundancy.
 When considering scaling, you should use at least N+1 agents per private location to ensure checks will be processed even if an agent fails.
 Agents are stateless, ephemeral, and scalable.
 You can add additional agents to a location at any time and remove them as necessary.